tsutterley/pyTMD/doc/source/getting_started/Contributing.rst

 Contributing Code or Examples
 -----------------------------
-We follow a Standard Fork & Pull Request Workflow for code changes and additions.
+We follow a standard Forking Workflow for code changes and additions.
 Submitted code goes through the pull request process for `continuous integration (CI) testing <https://github.com/tsutterley/pyTMD/actions>`_ and comments.

 General Guidelines